 “I have always loved working with clay.
 Canada’s pioneering studio potters, Erica and Kjeld Deichann were my first introduction to clay during the early 1960’s.
 Decades later, I realize that contact with these patient makers was a pivotal time to be treasured.

 I have been working with clay for 40+ years, primarily making functional forms from porcelain clay, high-fired in a reduction gas kiln.

-What is important to me in my work is the feeling a piece of pottery expresses, through its form, the color and energy.
-While working with contrasting elements, controlled vs. altered in many of the forms I strive to create pieces which have a sense of vitality and elegance.
+What is important in my work is the feeling that a piece of pottery expresses through its form, color and energy.
+While working with contrasting elements, controlled vs. altered in many of the forms, I strive to create pieces which have a sense of vitality and elegance.

 Working with porcelain, I find the intrinsic beauty of this dense white clay suits my functional forms.
 Whether the final result is the earthy tones of multiple sprayed glazes or the translucency of a classic celadon glaze, the gas firing process and reduction glazes enhance the surface qualities of the porcelain.

 In the studio, I strive to balance my time between creating new work and teaching ceramics.
 I have always believed in the mentoring process and giving back to the community.”
 A. Chambers